Reksa97/xrpl-game/PLAN.md

 - Add Jest tests for Go & TS.
 - Ship CI via GitHub Actions (lint + hook size check).
 - After MI​CA licence, enable non‑custodial marketplace and royalties.

+# Phase 2

+Summary: NFT Minting Solution Status

+We've successfully implemented NFT minting for Creature Crafter with a real XRPL node by:

+1. Enabling NFT features in the rippled.cfg configuration
+2. Creating a proxy server that handles transaction signing
+3. Updating the frontend code to use this proxy
+4. Adding fallback simulation for development

+However, XRPL is deprecating the submit command with signing support, which our current implementation relies on.

+Next Steps for MVP Testing

+1. Immediate Testing (Use Current Implementation)

+- Launch all services: docker-compose up -d
+- Verify NFTs can be minted from the UI
+- Check XRPL node for minted NFTs: docker exec xrpl-node rippled account_nfts rHb9CJAWyB4rj91VRWn96DkukG4bwdtyTh

+2. Future-Proof Implementation (Post-MVP)

+- Implement client-side transaction signing using xrpl-sign library
+- Modify proxy to use submit_only instead of submit with credentials
+- Update documentation for the new approach

+3. Test Plan

+1. Test direct NFT minting via command line
+1. Test proxy-based minting through the API endpoint
+1. Test frontend integration with error handling
+1. Verify NFTs appear in user accounts